Important PPP update for 2021

 Payments are deferred until the SBA approves your application for loan forgiveness, or 10 months after the end of your covered period.
 (Note, interest still accrues during the grace period)

 But you can start paying your PPP loan back as soon as you are able to.
+It’s a lot smarter to use your PPP funds for approved expenses (payroll, rent, utilities, other eligible business expenses) and apply for PPP loan forgiveness, though.

 There are no prepayment penalties or fees for paying your PPP loans back earlier.
 And paying down your principal as early as possible (if you determine you need to pay all or part of it back) will help keep the interest from accruing on the full principal amount over the full maturity of the loan.